This talk was given during the White Tara Winter Retreat at Sravasti Abbey.

 I’d like to talk a little bit more about the bodhicitta motivation because this is really crucial to our practice being something that’s worthwhile.
 As I was saying last time, bodhicitta involves having love and compassion for all sentient beings equally, not favoring friends, not being biased against people we don’t like.
 One of the chief things we have to overcome to develop love and compassion and bodhicitta is the self-centered thought.

 The self-centered thought is the one that says, “I am the most important.
 My happiness matters more than anybody else’s.
 My suffering hurts more than anybody else’s and needs to be eliminated quicker than anybody else’s.”
-The self-centered thought makes us blind to our dependence on other living beings.
+The self-centered thought prevents us from seeing our dependence on other living beings.
 We don’t consider that our food and clothing and shelter and everything come from the hard work of others; we just take it for granted.
 We don’t appreciate our teachers, we don’t appreciate our parents.
 We just think everybody is there and we’re entitled to all the benefit that we can get from them.
 Why?
 Because, “I am I!
 The world owes me something.”

 With this mind, we have absolutely no awareness of the effect of our actions on other people because we’re only concerned with what we’re going to get out of something.
 So we act any old way we want to get what we want, and then we’re so surprised when people are unhappy with us.
 It’s true, isn’t it?